 Porto is famous for Francesinha, "Little French girl" in Portuguese.
 It has nothing to do with an actual French girl, however.
 Instead it’s a toasted bread with steak, ham and sausages in between and molten cheese (often two sorts) on the top.
 To top it off, it comes with beer and tomato sauce, and possibly a fried egg.
 French fries are often served as a side dish.

 Francesinhas are served regularly in restaurants, with the most popular ones located in the Bolhão district (in the center).
 There’s usually a line in front of Café Santiago during the daytime.
 Brasão Cervejaria Coliseu Baixa on the opposite side of the Passos Manuel street, is also an excellent choice - perhaps the best one.
-Lado B right next to these is a good back-up plan, if you fail to get a table in the aforementioned cafes.
+Lado B right next to these is a good back-up plan, if you fail to get a table in the aforementioned restaurants.

 Another popular course all around Portugal is Bacalhau, dried and salted cod, which is sold also in all large supermarkets.
 The fish is desalinated, i.e. washed and soaked in cold water, before cooking.
 While there are myriads of Bacalhau dishes, these tend to appear repeatedly on menus: